A successful, well-established brand is immediately recognizable, loved and cherished by its customers - sometimes even the whole world.

 12. Build A Brand On Community And Belonging

 94% of global consumers consider it important that the companies they engage with have a strong purpose.

-As it was discussed in a section above, people identify through the labels they consume as they symbolize who they are, in a way.
+As was discussed in the section above, people identify through the labels they consume as they symbolize who they are, in a way.

-Affiliations to certain groups and lifestyles are made consciously and subconsciously by the people who take brands with this way of thinking in consideration.
+Affiliations to certain groups and lifestyles are made consciously and subconsciously by the people who take brands with this way of thinking into consideration.

 13. Don't Forget Offline Campaigns

 The digital age’s most imminent trap is that it might get you to believe nothing outside online marketing matters.